-The Three Asset Lifecycle Stages Most Vulnerable to Intellectual Property Leaks
+The 3 Asset Lifecycle Stages Most Vulnerable to IP Leaks

 According to the US Department of Homeland Security, $250 Billion worth of IP rights were seized in 2014.
 Intellectual Property theft, and the correlating losses, are an ongoing risk for any manufacturer or brand that deals in products or assets that can be trademarked.
 While outside factors are always a contributor to this risk, there are internal steps your corporation can take to help prevent IP theft from cutting into your bottom line.
 E-ISG works with companies to help companies track and manage IP samples and assets through their development lifecycle.
 Through our hands-on experience, we’ve identified three areas of an IP sensitive asset development lifecycle that are most at risk for IP theft and leaks.